GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 Regular updates for each Privacy Sandbox API are published on this site.
 In particular, these updates will cover a summary of common feedback themes per API.
-While public feedback channels are preferred, both public (e.g., GitHub) and private (e.g., feedback form) channels do exist, and the Chrome team will explain whether and how feedback and concerns arising from stakeholder engagement are being incorporated into the design and development of each API.
+While public feedback channels are preferred, both public (e.g., GitHub) and direct (e.g., feedback form) channels do exist, and the Chrome team will explain whether and how feedback and concerns arising from stakeholder engagement are being incorporated into the design and development of each API.